Natural Language Interfaces for Databases: What Changes for SQL-Literate Users?: Related Work

-To address usability and trust issues, researchers have developed interactive and explainable NL2SQL systems that involve the user in query validation and refinement.
-These approaches aim to make the system's logic transparent and give users control over the final query.
+Interactive and explainable NLIDBs are the field's answer to the verification burden: each makes its logic transparent and hands the user something to verify.
+Their evaluations measure error discovery, repair success, confidence, and SQL comprehension, but none asks how a user's effort redistributes between construction and verification when the interface changes.

-\paragraph{Decomposition and Step-by-Step Explanations.} One approach is to break down a complex SQL query into a sequence of simpler steps, explaining each one in natural language.
-The DIY system, for example, shows users intermediate data results for each sub-query, helping them pinpoint logical errors \cite{Narechania2021}.
-Studies showed this transparency increased user confidence in verifying query correctness, as they could follow the system's reasoning.
+\paragraph{Decomposition and Step-by-Step Explanations.} One approach breaks a complex query into simpler steps, each explained in natural language.
+The DIY system shows intermediate results for every sub-query, and Narechania et al. found that even non-expert users could debug queries by following its reasoning step by step~\cite{Narechania2021}.
+STEPS extends this line with editable step-by-step natural-language explanations of the generated query, evaluated in a 24-participant user study by the group that later built SQLucid~\cite{tian2023steps}.
+The step-by-step view lowers the cost of verification without removing it: the user still reads each step's output and judges whether it is right.

-\paragraph{Visual Query Representations.} Another strategy is to visualize the structure of an SQL query.
-Systems like QueryVis~\cite{Leventidis2020} and SQLVis~\cite{Miedema2021} use diagrams and graph-based representations to depict tables, joins, filters, and other query components.
-Experiments have shown that these visual aids can significantly reduce the cognitive load of understanding complex SQL, helping users interpret queries faster and more accurately compared to reading raw SQL text \cite{Leventidis2020}.
+\paragraph{Visual Query Representations.} Another strategy visualizes query structure.
+QueryVis~\cite{Leventidis2020} and SQLVis~\cite{Miedema2021} render tables, joins, and filters as diagrams, and Leventidis et al. found that QueryVis diagrams let users interpret queries faster and with fewer errors than raw text~\cite{Leventidis2020}.
+The diagram is a cheaper route to the same verification: it speeds reading of a query the user must still confirm matches their intent.

-\paragraph{Conversational Clarification and Direct Manipulation.} A third direction involves creating a dialogue between the user and the system to resolve ambiguities.
-Systems like MISP \cite{Yao2019} and DialSQL \cite{gur2018dialsql} use a mixed-initiative approach, asking follow-up questions to clarify user intent (e.g., "When you say 'sales,' do you mean 'sales amount' or 'number of sales'?").
-While effective for simple disambiguation, users can become frustrated if the conversation becomes repetitive or fails to address the core error \cite{ning2023empirical}.
-These interactive methods help establish "common ground" between the user and the AI, fostering a collaborative querying process.
+\paragraph{Conversational Clarification and Direct Manipulation.} A third direction opens a dialogue to resolve ambiguity.
+MISP~\cite{Yao2019} and DialSQL~\cite{gur2018dialsql} ask follow-up questions to clarify intent (e.g., ``When you say `sales,' do you mean `sales amount' or `number of sales'?'').
+This handles simple disambiguation well, but users grow frustrated when the conversation repeats or misses the core error~\cite{ning2023empirical}.
+The dialogue moves verification upstream into the user's answers, yet still leaves them to judge whether the resulting query is correct.